sven-hash/docs/content/run-nym-nodes/mixnodes.md

 /claim 7xdQ1USuNEZN4WbbiZFPfd59HTqFeNkxpu4zWrYGtmTz 4Yo4ZkUBxREJapzf7AxLPodQXic4cfbNziJMLxsftTQsVdm5XKUg8be8ErXhnHunsnmz8EZvuGLwSD98PifCad1f
 ```

+This proves to the bot that your username owns the mixnode.

 Next, go to the [Finney Testnet web wallet](https://web-wallet-finney.nymtech.net/) and create a Nym address.
 It will look something like `hal1rytmasg5kavx4xasa0zg0u69jus8fn0r5j7nnt`.
 Be sure to write down your mnemonic!

 Once you have a Nym testnet address, ask the Telegram bot for tokens: